 The Permanent Water Saving Plan is a set of simple, commonsense rules that apply every day of the year to conserve water now and for the future.

-The Permanent Water Saving Plan now applies in the following towns and suburbs:
+The Permanent Water Saving Plan now applies across our entire service region including the following towns and suburbs:

 The Permanent Water Saving Plan applies to businesses supplied with drinking water.

 These rules do not apply to greywater, tankwater, bore water or recycled water.

 All hand-held hoses must be fitted with trigger nozzles and be free of leaks.

 You can water your business' garden and lawn with a hand-held hose (fitted with a trigger nozzle), watering can, or bucket at any time on any day.

 You can also use a watering system 6 pm — 10 am, any day.

 A 'watering system' is any automatic or manually operated system of spinklers, drip hoses, weep hoses, etc. Even a simple garden sprinkler connected to a tap is considered a 'watering system'.

 Public gardens, lawns and playing surfaces (eg: sports ovals) can be watered:

 Fountains and water features can be used, provided they recirculate water.